Tuplanolla/sitc/README.md

 ## Schedule

-This project is in active development and was supposed to be finished by 2013-04-01, but is most likely finished by 2013-06-01.
+This project was supposed to be finished by 2013-04-01, but was **cancelled** instead.
+It might be resurrected one day, but not in the form it is now.

 ## Motivation

 When I played more guitar, I always forgot how to change tunings sensibly, which ruined many recordings, sometimes broke strings and once even collapsed a bridge (of the guitar kind).
 This program aims to solve such problems.

+This project was started as a mandatory work for a programming course.

 ## License